Tgaisen/PlayerVisibility/README.md

 # PlayerVisibility <img src="/assets/logo.png" width="60px"/>

+>This is a forked version of [PlayerVisibility](https://github.com/xNasuni/PlayerVisibility).
+It mainly changes the whitelist function to a blacklist, hiding only the players in the blacklist, and adds simplified Chinese language.
+>
 >**PlayerVisibility** is a fabric mod for **Minecraft** that allows you **hide other players** at the **press** of a **key**, while also having a **whitelist** for some people to still show up.
 >
 >To learn more or how to use this mod visit [the wiki](https://github.com/xNasuni/PlayerVisibility/wiki).